-POLS 101 - American/National Government Credit Hours: 3
+POLS 101-American/National Government Credit Hours: 3

-Prerequisite: ENGL 070 with a grade of C or higher or equivalent placement scores.
+Prerequisite: ENGL 070 or ENGL 110 with a grade of C or higher or equivalent placement scores.
 Survey course of the government of the United States and its political values, processes and structures.
 Attention is given to the government's origins, politics, branches of government, rights and responsibility of the residents of the U.S. and Missouri.
-A study of federalism and the Missouri Constitution is included to satisfy the state requirement of Senate Bill No. 807.
+A study of the Missouri Constitution is included to meet the state's requirements in Senate Bill No. 4.
+Students will also pass the Missouri Higher Education Civic Exam with a 70 percent or higher in compliance with Senate Bill No. 807.